If you misunderstand how to write a novel with the proper story structure, your book will never sell.

 Your inciting incident should as final as the severing of a limb or a death of a loved one.
 Nothing should be able to reverse the effects of your inciting incident has on your hero.

-Inciting Incident Example:
+Inciting Incident in a Novel Example:

 Katniss volunteers!
 In the Hunger Games, the inciting incident is irreversible because – quite literally – soldiers grab Katniss, whisk her away from her world, and into the world of the games.